 He has over 30 years of experience in industry and consultancy.
-He is an experienced professional manager and held a number of senior management positions in the IT and Advisory services industry.
+He is an experienced professional manager and held a number of senior management positions in the Telco, IT and Advisory services industry.

-He is currently a Board Member of Tune Protect Group Berhad and BOS Wealth Management Berhad.
+He is the Chairman of Tune Insurance Malaysia Berhad and presently sits on the Board of Tune Protect Group Berhad and BOS Wealth Management Berhad.